-Hearings before the judge overseeing this case are again being conducted in person.
-However, remote appearances are still permitted, and are offered with the assistance of a third-party service provider, CourtCall.
-If that remains the case at the time of the final fairness hearing, class members who wish to appear at the final fairness hearing remotely should contact class counsel to arrange an appearance through CourtCall, at least three days before the hearing if possible.
+Hearings before the judge overseeing this case are currently being conducted remotely with the assistance of a third-party service provider, CourtCall.
+If that remains the case at the time of the final fairness hearing, class members who wish to appear at the final fairness hearing should contact class counsel to arrange a remote appearance through CourtCall, at least three days before the hearing if possible.
 Any CourtCall fees for an appearance by an objecting class member shall be paid by class counsel.